 Store them in an airtight container in your refrigerator for up to 3 days and in the freezer for as long as 2 months.

 Salsa, guacamole, or vegan queso are always great dipping choices for amping up the awesome flavor of homemade taquitos.
 Or you could double the crema part of this recipe for another dipping option.
 Try blending vegan sour cream and your favorite salsa for an extra yummy dipping sauce.
+Seasoned Sour Cream also makes a tasty dip on its own!
 So many mouth watering choices!

 Looking for more delicious vegan recipes?
 Check these out!